JayGreentree/tl-Upcoming-Events-Widget/README.markdown

 <pre><code class="brush: xml;">&lt;div id="#upcoming-events"&gt;&lt;/div&gt;</code></pre>

 <p>Initialize the Upcoming Events Widget.
 The code below can be placed anywhere on your page.
-There are two
+There are three
 	options to set when you initialize the widget:</p>

 <ul>
 	<li><strong>orgSlug</strong> should be set to your organization's subdomain slug.
 This option is required.</li>
 	<li><strong>pageSize</strong> determines how many events and performances to show at a time.
 This is optional.
 		The default value is 5.</li>
+	<li><strong>apiKey</strong> should be set to your personal API key obtained from <a href="http://www.ticketleap.com">http://www.ticketleap.com</a> under "My Account"</li>
 </ul>

 <pre><code class="brush: js;">&lt;script type="text/javascript"&gt;